raymondxu/devfest-webdev-track/DevFest Web Development Track.md

 ...
 ```

 Great!
 Now we have a basic landing page styled using CSS and foundation.
-We will style the rest of our app after we finish implementing its functionality.
+We will style the rest of our app after we finish implementing functionality.

 <a href="#top" class="top" id="level3">Top</a>